-We really are much more focused right now.
-We want to get back on track and never have that feeling again.
+“That loss,” Carson said, “was humbling to us.
+The feeling from that loss -- nobody wants to have that feeling again. … We really are much more focused right now.
+We want to get back on track and never have that feeling again.”

 In a conference call Tuesday morning, Carson said much the same thing that O'Brien would say a little later in the day -- that the Lions' choice not to tackle to the ground in practice was not a factor in their shoddy tackling against UCF.

 Both said that precious few schools hit in practice anymore.
 And even if they did, its questionable as to how much of a help it would be.